maliksayar/maliksayar/README.md

-# Hi there 👋, I'm Suru
+# Hi there 👋, I'm Sayar Malik

 ## 🚀 About Me
 I’m a passionate **Software Developer** skilled in **Web Development, Backend Engineering, and Mobile Applications**.